awsdocs/aws-security-hub-user-guide/doc_source/using-service-linked-roles.md

 The `AWSServiceRoleForSecurityHub` service\-linked role is automatically created when you enable Security Hub for the first time or enable Security Hub in a supported Region where you previously didn't have it enabled\.
 You can also create the `AWSServiceRoleForSecurityHub` service\-linked role manually using the IAM console, the IAM CLI, or the IAM API\.

 **Important**
-The service\-linked role that is created for the Security Hub master account doesn't apply to the Security Hub member accounts\.
+The service\-linked role that is created for the Security Hub administrator account doesn't apply to the Security Hub member accounts\.

 For more information about creating the role manually, see [Creating a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.